-Prerequisite: PSYC 6531 Psychopathology or PSYC 5131 Psychopathology of Childhood.
+Prerequisites: PSYC 6531 or PSYC 5131.
 Admission to the Clinical Psychology or School Psychology program.

-PSYC 6034 - Consultation in School Psychology
+PSYC 6034 Consultation in School Psychology

 Models of consultation: consultation as a collaborative problem-solving process in the schools.
 Focus on primary and secondary intervention/prevention strategies.
 Supervised project involving consultation and requiring field experience.